 Every person who has ever filmed themselves in a breakdown, narrated a manic episode into a voice memo, or posted a raw thread about their psychiatric experience is already a journalist.
 Already an archivist.
 Already a producer of primary source material.
 DePsy builds the infrastructure that takes that instinct seriously — turning self-documentation into a distributed, sovereign media practice.
 When you document your own experience, you are not a patient recording symptoms.
 You are a citizen journalist covering the most undercovered beat in human history: the interior life.

 The DSM was written by committees of clinicians who had never lived inside the experiences they were naming.
-The DMS is written from the inside out.
-Not a list of disorders — a living atlas of human experience, co-authored by the people who inhabit it.
+The DMS is written from the inside out — not a list of disorders, but a living atlas of human experience, co-authored by the people who inhabit it.
 Where the DSM pathologizes, the DMS contextualizes.
 Where the DSM diagnoses, the DMS narrates.
-The goal is not a better diagnostic manual — it is the depathologizing of human experience itself.
+The goal is not a better diagnostic manual.
+It is the depathologizing of human experience itself, and the return of the soul to its own jurisdiction.
 A new story, built from the ground up, one lived account at a time.

 A moviement is what a movement becomes when its primary carrier is story.
 It is a civil rights framework expressed through the dominant medium of its moment — and the dominant medium of this moment is love and creativity.